Vyral/base-template/_posts/2019-12-12-what-you-could-gain-by-joining-the-dave-hooke-team.md

 {% include youtube.html %}

-Today I’m joined by Cindy Crossley, a Realtor who’s been on our team since January 2019, to talk about how switching to our team made a difference in her life and career.
+<p style="text-align: center;"><em>Today I’m joined by Cindy Crossley, a Realtor who’s been on our team since January 2019, to talk about how switching to our team made a difference in her life and career.</em></p>

 Cindy Crossley got her Realtor’s license in March of 2018.
 When she started, it was challenging.
 She’d always thought of a ‘team’ as a group of people helping and supporting each other.
 However, that’s not exactly what happened.
 She felt like she was her own agent, even though she was on a team and she struggled.
 In 2018, she closed only two deals.